lifer thick, clotted water + pōl Old English Gaelic (a) pool. Population - 496,770.

 ITV™'s breakfast broadcast offering This Morning had home here for eight years from 1988, the golden age of Richard and Judy, no less.

-They then decamped to London from where it was thought easier to get 'better' guests to appear.
+They then decamped to London, where it was thought easier to get 'better' guests to appear.
 Better guests?
 Nobody was watching Richard and Judy for the guests.
-No, they were waiting for the weatherman to slip and fall off the floating island, splash!
+No, we were waiting for the weatherman to slip and fall off the floating island, splash!

 Opened in 1846 by Albert of Prince Consort of Queen Victoria fame, his was the first visit by a member of the Royal Family to Liverpool.

-Some revolutionary ability to load and unload directly from and to the warehouses, or something, meant that the docks initially prospered but bigger steamships that wouldn't fit and then some wars meant that by the 1970s the docks were shut and the tidal river's polluted silt crept in.
+A revolutionary ability to load and unload directly from and to the warehouses, or something, helped the docks to initially prosper.
+Bigger steamships that wouldn't fit, and then some wars, though, meant by the 1970s the berths were deserted, and the tidal river's polluted silt seeped in.

 Now it's nearly all nosh and knick-knacks nicely linking up with museums of the Liverpool, Maritime, Beatles and British Music varieties.
-The Maritime and International Slavery Museum, however, looks to be closed and we'll have to wait until 2028 to be reminded of the big part that played in how the city was built.
+The Maritime and International Slavery Museum, however, looks to be closed and you'll need to wait until 2028 to be reminded of the important part played in how the city was built.

 They're tapas mad in this town and Lunyalita are chucking chorizo in the traditional stew and calling it Catalan Scouse.
-They've another operation near the centre with a deli and kitchen shop, all built on their early success at food festivals.
-As for the Catalan Scouse, just call it cazuela like everywhere else does man!
+They've another operation near the centre with a deli and kitchen shop, all cemented on their early success at food festivals.
+As for the Catalan Scouse?
+Just call it cazuela like everywhere else does man!

-Everywhere else apart from Salt House Tapas, that is, where it might be missing but whose menu is just as moreish and is mentioned to emphasise just how tapas mad this town is.
+Everywhere else apart from Salt House Tapas, that is, where it might be missing but whose menu is equally moreish, and is mentioned to emphasise how tapas mad this town is.

-Just up at Pier Head, there's more of the Mersey and we've heard there's a ferry across it?
-There is during peak hours but for the rest of the day it doubles as a river cruise with Gerry and his Pacemakers on the tinny tannoy.
+Just up at Pier Head, more of the Mersey and we've heard there's a ferry across it?
+There is during peak hours, but for the rest of the day it doubles as a river cruise with Gerry and his Pacemakers on the tinny tannoy.

-Highlights include the ventilation shaft of one of the Mersey tunnels and the largest brick warehouse in the world!
+Highlights include the ventilation shaft of one of the Mersey tunnels and the largest brick warehouse in the world, whoo-hoo!

-Now repurposed for the residential, this is roughly where Everton F.C. will be kicking off the 2025-26 season in a decidedly new stadium but a division yet to be decided.
+Now repurposed for the residential, this is roughly where Everton F.C. will be kicking off the 2025-26 season in a decidedly new stadium, but in a division yet to be decided.
 The warehouse was used for the storage of tobacco while Everton have just convinced David Moyes to back go.

 Something of these was already known, a form of World War I warship camouflage although the jarring, geometric colouring was designed more to deceive and distort than disguise.

-The ferry has been given the treatment and much of the wartime paint was applied in Liverpool's dry docks so it's finally now known why the OMD association.
+The ferry has been given the treatment, and much of the wartime paint was applied in Liverpool's dry docks, so it's finally understood why the OMD association.

-The cruise heads north to the rivermouth but soon loops back to afford views of the Wirral on the right.
-This geographical curiousity straddles Merseyside, Cheshire and even Wales and is the birthplace of Paul O'Grady, RIP, and Glenda Jackson, RIP, who are celebrated in paint in Birkenhead.
+The cruise heads north to the rivermouth then soon loops back to afford views of the Wirral on the right.
+This geographical curiousity straddles Merseyside, Cheshire and also Wales and is the birthplace of Paul O'Grady, RIP, and Glenda Jackson, RIP, who are celebrated in paint in Birkenhead.

 Birkenhead, by the way, is worth a visit, we're told.
 It has the largest Grade I listed Victorian square outside of London and the highest number of listed Georgian buildings outside of Bath.

 Outside of?
 Doesn't that mean second?
-Yeah, SlyBob are getting a proper sense of that now.
-The Mersey is more than a kilometre but less than a mile wide while the River Tyne is 200 metres at best.
+Yeah, we're getting a proper sense of that now.
+The Mersey is more than a kilometre but less than a mile wide, while the River Tyne is 200 metres at best.

-Modern addition, but more on that in a minute, to the waterside and dedicated to all things Liverpool.
+Modern addition, but more on that in a minute, to the waterside and dedicated to everything Liverpool.

-The extent of Liverpool's docks is revealed from the ferry and an electric, elevated railway once ran their five-mile length.
-Originally shuttling workers to their hard, manual shifts, it was extended up to the, erm, 'seaside' at Seaforth until it achieved the inevitable state of disrepair in the mid '50s.
+The extent of Liverpool's docks is revealed from the ferry and an electric, elevated railway once ran the five-mile length.
+Shuttling workers to hard, manual shifts, it was extended up to the, erm, 'seaside' at Seaforth, until it achieved the inevitable state of disrepair in the mid '50s.

-This kind of thing is the right side of SlyBob's tracks and there's a marvellous model of and original carriage from the "Docker's Umbrella" or the Ovee ha! ha! ha!
+This sort of thing is the right side of SlyBob's tracks as is a marvellous model of, and original carriage from, the 'Docker's Umbrella' or the Ovee ha! ha! ha!
 It claimed several first of its kinds but not the oldest, that one is down in fancy London and what's now a branch on the Northern Line.
 Yeah, see how that feels Liverpool!

-There's a small, temporary Ken Dodd exhibition today tempting visitors of a certain age to stump up for.
-Unlike one of his shows, it will take a lot less than five hours, and the rest, spanning his birth and death in Knotty Ash so no, he didn't make that up.
+A small, temporary Ken Dodd exhibition today is tempting visitors of a certain age to stump up for.
+Unlike one of his shows, though, it will take a lot less than five hours, and the rest, spanning the birth and death of Dodd in Knotty Ash so no, he didn't make that up.

 Ken Dodd died in 2018.
 Did he?
 No, Doddy!

-Where better, then, than to plant 100 cast-iron, life-size figures stretching almost a kilometre out to sea.
-Yes, Antony Gormley's Another Place like you didn't know already, and where 'human life is tested against planetary time.'
+Where better, then, than to plant 100 cast-iron, life-size figures stretching almost a kilometre into the sea.
+Yes, Antony Gormley's Another Place, like you didn't know already, and where 'human life is tested against planetary time.'

-Hmmm, we're not sure about that but what will be said is that if one particular aspect hadn't been so generously cast then there would be at least 103 of them.
+Hmmm, we're not sure about that but what will be said is if one particular aspect hadn't been so generously cast, there would be at least 103 of them.

 Meanwhile, back on dry land, the full architectural impact of the Three Graces is evident.
 This trio of turn-of-the-20th-century buildings include the Royal Liver and the famous birds atop.

-Their design is by a German competition winner based on mythical, griffin-like creatures that are said to have stalked the shoreline after dark.
-Legend has it that should they ever fly away then the city will crumble although that's unlikely.
+The design is by a German competition winner based on mythical, griffin-like creatures said to have stalked the shoreline after dark.
+Legend has it should they ever fly away, Liverpool will crumble although that's unlikely.

-They're chained down, you see, but more for health and safety reasons and not for a reputation of scousers stealing things from roofs.
+They're chained down, you see, but more for health and safety reasons and not because of a reputation of scousers stealing things from roofs.

-Cormorants are cited as the common equivalent although twitchy types might argue a shoebill?
+Cormorants are cited as the common equivalent, twitchy sorts, however, might argue a shoebill?
 Either way, that's Liver as in laver, a type of seaweed of which each has a strip of betwixt their beaks.

 The Three Graces were instrumental in the awarding of UNESCO World Heritage Site status to Liverpool Maritime Mercantile City in 2004.
 Then Liverpool went and did this.

-The tipping point appears to be the approval of Everton F.C.'s new ground and the status was revoked in 2021.
-This was only the third time this had ever happened and Liverpool is now twinned with Oman and Dresden, not that it was totally unexpected.
+The tipping point appears to be the approval of Everton F.C.'s new ground and the ranking was revoked in 2021.
+It was only the third time this had ever happened and Liverpool is now twinned with Oman and Dresden, not that it was totally unexpected.

-Threatening dialogue over several years around developments that weren't 'in keeping with' suggests a two-fingered response to UNESCO by the fat cats and pen pushers at City Hall who saw this all as progress, probably.
+Threatening dialogue over several years around developments not 'in keeping with' suggests a two-fingered response to UNESCO by the fat cats and pen pushers at City Hall who saw this all as progress, probably.

-That looks to be the riverside exhausted so it's time to hop on a bus and not one that stops at Penny Lane or Strawberry Field or even George Harrison's old house.
-If you've been paying attention then you'll see that them pavements are quite wet meaning something indoors needs to be sought so how about a couple of big old churches?
+That looks to be the riverside exhausted, so it's time to hop on a bus and not one stopping at Penny Lane or Strawberry Field or even George Harrison's old house.
+If you've been paying attention then you'll see them pavements are fairly wet meaning somewhere indoors needs to be sought so how about a couple of big churches?

-Liverpool Metropolitan Cathedral is England's largest Catholic cathedral, quite some claim, and "Paddy's Wigwam" ha! ha! ha! is the result of another competition winner.
-It wouldn't be fully realised until 1967, hence the space-age appearance, but this wasn't always meant to be.
+Liverpool Metropolitan Cathedral is England's largest Catholic cathedral, quite some claim, and 'Paddy's Wigwam' ha! ha! ha! is the result of another competition winner.
+It wouldn't be fully realised until 1967, hence the space-age appearance, but this wasn't always the intention.

 Famed bricklayer Sir Edwin Lutyens submitted plans in the 1930s for something far more traditional that would have made for the second-largest church in the, get this, world!

-Construction delays and depleted funds thanks to World War II meant that had to be scrapped although they managed to finish off his elaborate crypt.
-Not that much more of it is known other than it hosts an annual beer festival, hic!, and where better to get out of one's skull than down in a crypt, eh?
+Construction delays and depleted funds thanks to World War II meant the proposal was scrapped although they managed to finish off his elaborate crypt.
+Not much more of it is known other than it hosts an annual beer festival, hic!, and where better to get out of one's skull than down in a crypt, eh?

-As for the inside, someone is going very heavy on the organ and Bob's flimsy snaps don't do the lighting justice so this has been borrowed from elsewhere, thanks very much William.
+As for inside, someone is going very heavy on the organ and Bob's flimsy snaps don't do the lighting justice so this has been borrowed from elsewhere - thanks William .

-Now, SlyBob aren't great fans of medieval battles but we do like a castle.
-In a similar vein, we're genuinely not that interested in what goes on inside of these places but we're strangely drawn to what can only be assumed to be the reverential interiors so while we're here...
+Now, SlyBob aren't great fans of medieval battles, but do like a castle.
+In a similar vein, we're genuinely not that interested in what goes on in these places, but strangely drawn to what can only be assumed to be the reverential interiors, so while we're here...

-The opposition is catered for down the road at the largest Anglican cathedral in the, get this, world although that really just means the largest one in England, really.
+The opposition is catered for down the road at the largest Anglican cathedral in the, get this, world, which really just means the largest one in England, really.

 This more familiar form wouldn't fully open for business until 1978 although some of the finishing touches are more modern.
 That makes for quite a gap from the initial 1903 design submitted by, yes, yet another competition winner.

-One of the guides is stereotypically chatty and on clocking the accents sings the praises of not just here but South Shields, seriously.
-He's not so well informed, however, to know that the 1,700 square metres of stained glass were designed by?
+One of the guides is stereotypically chatty and, on clocking the accents, sings the praises of not just here but South Shields, seriously.
+He's not so well informed, however, to know the 1,700 square metres of stained glass were designed by?

-No, it wasn't a kid from Blue Peter™ but neither were any of the other competition winners, neither.
+No, it wasn't a kid from Blue Peter™, but neither were any of the other competition winners, neither.
 These were professional entries by qualified individuals and that's a shame.
-We hear they're planning a new £60 million cruise liner terminal and Bob would love to have a go at the plans for that!
+We hear they're planning a new £60 million cruise liner terminal and Bob would love to have a go at that!

 Following stints as a take your pick from any combination of cinema\performance venue\nightclub\boutique shopping\street food supplier, it is now branded as the 'Irish Village'.
 Three-quarters of Liverpool's population can claim a direct, Irish family connection, they say, and this is where they all live.

-They seem to be back in fashion but Liverpool looks to have a higher-than-average number of such establishments pushing stewed lamb, stout, live music and the promise of some 'mighty' craic.
+They seem to be back in fashion and Liverpool looks to have a higher-than-average number of such establishments pushing stewed lamb, stout, live music and the promise of some 'mighty' craic.

 Maybe we've been going to the wrong places but in our experience it's not so much mighty more merely convivial.

-Ropewalks is the area where Liverpool's bohos hang out and things get increasingly hipster as you head south from Bold Street.
-That includes Duke Street's Food & Drink Market and the Italian Club Bakery where the sweetmeats are straight from a Masterchef™-like kitchen.
+Ropewalks is the area where Liverpool's bohos hang, and things get increasingly hipster heading south from Bold Street.
+That includes Duke Street's Food & Drink Market, and the Italian Club Bakery whose sweetmeats are straight out of a Masterchef™-like kitchen.

-They also serve, and here's a claim, the best coffee ever - Altri due cappuccini, per favore although that loyalty card won't be much good, we're off tomorrow, sorry.
+They also serve, and here's a claim, the best coffee ever - Altri due cappuccini, per favore although the loyalty card won't be any use, we're off tomorrow, sorry.

-By the time you get down to the Baltic Triangle, you'll have grown a foot-long beard and the hazy pales and wood-fired pizzas never tasted so good in a repurposed warehouse.
+By the time you arrive down at the Baltic Triangle, you'll have grown a foot-long beard, and the hazy pales and wood-fired pizzas never tasted so good in a repurposed warehouse.

 Things take a more cultural twist near Liverpool Lime Street train station, inexplicably not shown, where they got the railway early.
 That was 1836 early and makes for another gold medal claim.